greenguy33/sustainKG-API/README.md

     - **Runtime Memory**: (Mac and Windows only) If using **Windows** or **Mac**, we recommend docker VM to be configured with at least 6GB of runtime memory ([Mac configuration](https://docs.docker.com/docker-for-mac/#advanced), [Windows configuration](https://docs.docker.com/docker-for-windows/#advanced)).
 By default, docker VM on Windows or Mac starts with 2G runtime memory.

 ### Configuration ###
 Copy `turboAPI.properties.template` to `turboAPI.properties`.
-Update passwords as necessary.
+Update passwords and repository names as necessary.

 ## Build & Run ##